 What Is Receivership And What Does It Mean For My Company?January 25, 2021

-If your company is facing receivership, you may be wondering what this means and what might happen to your business.
+If your company is facing receivership, you may be wondering what this means.
+Or maybe you have a company in receivership and are wondering what might happen to your business.

 In this article we’ll explain what happens when a company goes into receivership.
 This article specifically excludes fixed-charge receivership or “LPA Receiverships” – we shall cover these in a separate article.